2021–22 Davidson Wildcats men's basketball team

 The 2021–22 Davidson Wildcats men's basketball team represented Davidson College during the 2021–22 NCAA Division I men's basketball season.
-The Wildcats were led by 33rd-year head coach Bob McKillop and played their home games at the John M. Belk Arena in Davidson, North Carolina as members of the Atlantic 10 Conference.
-They finished the season 27–7, 15–3 in A-10 Play to finish as regular season champions.
-They defeated Fordham and Saint Louis to advance to the championship game of the A–10 Tournament where they lost to Richmond.
+The Wildcats were led by 33rd-year head coach Bob McKillop and played their home games at the John M. Belk Arena in Davidson, North Carolina as members of the Atlantic 10 Conference (A-10).
+They finished the season 27–7, 15–3 in A-10 play, to finish as regular-season champions.
+They defeated Fordham and Saint Louis to advance to the championship game of the A-10 tournament where they lost to Richmond.
 They received an at-large bid to the NCAA tournament as the No. 10 seed in the West Region, where they lost in the first round to Michigan State.

 Previous season

-In a season limited due to the ongoing COVID-19 pandemic, the Wildcats finished the 2020–21 season 13–9, 7–4 in A-10 play to finish in third place.
+In a season limited due to the ongoing COVID-19 pandemic, the Wildcats finished the 2020–21 season 13–9, 7–4 in A-10 play, to finish in third place.
 They defeated George Mason in the quarterfinals of the A-10 tournament before losing in the semifinals to VCU.
 The Wildcats received an invitation to the National Invitation Tournament where they lost in the first round to NC State.